stevorated/dockernami-magento-2.3.5/README.md

 ## Main Functionalities

-Run a magento 2 docker-mariadb-elasticsearch envirnment, for development use only.
+Run a magento 2 docker-mariadb-elasticsearch envirnment, for development\testing purposes only.

 ### Quick Start